Laura Arrillaga-Andreessen

-Laura Arrillaga-Andreessen (born 1969/1970) is an American philanthropy educator and author, married to tech billionaire Marc Andreessen.
+Laura Arrillaga-Andreessen (born 1969/1970) is an American author and philanthropist.
+She is married to tech billionaire Marc Andreessen.

-Born to wealthy parents she became the founder and president of the Laura Arrillaga-Andreessen Foundation, a private philanthropic foundation that describes itself as a philanthropic "innovation lab", and founded the Silicon Valley Social Venture Fund (SV2), a venture philanthropy fund.
+Born to wealthy parents, she became the founder and president of the Laura Arrillaga-Andreessen Foundation, a private philanthropic foundation that describes itself as a philanthropic "innovation lab", and founded the Silicon Valley Social Venture Fund (SV2), a venture philanthropy fund.

 Early life and education

-Arrillaga-Andreessen was born in Palo Alto, California, the daughter of Frances C. Arrillaga and billionaire real estate developer John Arrillaga, Sr. She received a BA (1992) and MA (1999) in Art History from Stanford University, an MA (1998) in Education from Stanford School of Education, and an MBA (1997) from the Stanford Graduate School of Business.
+Arrillaga-Andreessen was born in Palo Alto, California, the daughter of Frances C. Arrillaga and billionaire real estate developer John Arrillaga, Sr. She received a BA (1992) and MA (1999) in art history from Stanford University, an MA (1998) in education from the Stanford School of Education, and an MBA (1997) from the Stanford Graduate School of Business.

 Career

 While attending the Stanford Graduate School of Business, Arrillaga-Andreessen developed a business plan for an organization to teach philanthropy and make grants based on venture capital firm investment strategies.
 The organization became the Silicon Valley Social Venture Fund (SV2), which Arrillaga-Andreessen founded in 1998 and served as its chairman until 2008; as of 2011 she was its chairman emeritus.

 In 2006, she founded and served as board chairman of Stanford PACS (Center on Philanthropy and Civil Society), a social change research center.
 She has been an Instructor at the Stanford Graduate School of Business since 2000 and teaches courses on philanthropy and on leadership.

 In 2011, Arrillaga-Andreessen's book Giving 2.0: Transform Your Giving and Our World was published by Jossey-Bass, and she writes about philanthropy for The Huffington Post and other publications.

 In 2015, Arrillaga-Andreesen penned a story for T, the style magazine of the New York Times, which discussed various companies including AirBNB and Theranos.
 Arrillaga-Andreesen failed to disclose in the article that her husband, Marc Andreesen, was a major investor in both of those companies, resulting in the Times decision to make an admission that the article was a clear conflict of interest.